Review: Minnesota Orchestra opens its season with South Korean piano prodigy Yunchan Lim

 There’s much to celebrate as the Minnesota Orchestra launches its 122nd season.

 For one thing, October marks the 50th anniversary of Orchestra Hall, and a lot of works from the 1974-75 season are finding their way onto this year’s concert programs.
-The orchestra also has a new interim president in Brent Assink, who headed up the San Francisco Symphony for 18 years, leading the St. Paul Chamber Orchestra prior to that.
+The orchestra also has a new interim president in Brent Assink, who headed up the San Francisco Symphony for 18 years, leading the St. Paul Chamber Orchestra before that.

 But the main reason to celebrate is that music director Thomas Søndergård now has a year under his belt as music director and is sending much clearer signals about what audiences can anticipate under his leadership.

 At Friday’s almost-sold-out season-opening concert, Søndergård stayed true to form in his musical preferences: He seems to enjoy works that show off the orchestra’s way with tonal color and texture, especially European pieces of the late 19th and early 20th centuries.
-Søndergård announced during the concert that his first recording with the orchestra will feature music of Maurice Ravel, and few composers accomplish that goal better than him.

-But the big attraction among the four works performed on opening night was a piece better known for showing off the skills of a pianist than that of an orchestra.
+But the big attraction among the four works performed on opening night was a piece known better for showing off the skills of a pianist than that of an orchestra.

 That might suggest that this young pianist knows how to wow an audience with the kind of pianistic pyrotechnics that Rachmaninoff can inspire, but Friday’s pleasant surprise was that Lim seems more interested in exploring the composer’s emotional depths with a reflective approach.
 In so doing, he proved himself an ideal collaborator for Søndergård and the Minnesota Orchestra, who took full advantage of every sumptuous string passage and scintillating solo within the concerto’s score.